luisDVA/annotater/cran-comments.md

 ## No dependency issues

-* This minor patch includes bug fixes and adds a function to work with metapackages.
+* This minor patch includes test fixes and modernization of tidyselect helpers.